ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 If the client wishes to send or receive uncompressed datagrams, it MUST first exchange the COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the proxy with an unused Context ID defined in {{contextid}} with the IP Version set to zero.
-Clients MUST not open an uncompressed context ID if they already have one currently open.
+Clients MUST NOT open an uncompressed context ID if they already have one currently open.
 If a server receives a request to open an uncompressed context ID and it already has one open, then the server MUST treat the second request as malformed.
 Note that it's possible for the client to close the